jonbnewman/use-prompt/README.md

 ## Basic example

-The following demonstrates a very basic example use of `usePrompt` possible.
+The following demonstrates a very basic example use of `usePrompt`.

 ```javascript
 import usePrompt from 'use-prompt';